Extreme knee pain. My doctor says I should get counseling for depression and anxiety

 - Patients with moderate to high osteoarthritis disease severity showed stronger treatment effects.
-(My note: The worse the osteoarthritis was, the better the patient responded.
+(Our note: The worse the osteoarthritis was, the better the patient responded.
 Read into this what you will, but this is another example of an MRI showing severity of disease that did not affect the patient’s positive response.
 In other words – the MRI is saying the patient should be much worse than they are).

 What is one to make of this research?
 Optimism works

 - Patients with osteoarthritis and depression need strong family support, if not available, the patient needs to be optimistic in his/her own ability to have successful treatment.
 This can be a difficult chore for some.

 - Patients who are told of the severity of his/her knee or hip osteoarthritis based on their MRI should more believe what their own body is telling them.
 In most cases, the MRI is saying they are worse than they feel.

 - If treatment is begun with optimism, and optimistic thoughts outweigh pessimistic thoughts, the greater the chance for the alleviation of symptoms.

 Let’s go further into the complex MRI discussion.

-Doctors from the Benha University School of Medicine in Egypt wrote in the European journal of rheumatology of how depression may make knee pain significantly worse than it should be, at least significantly worse than an MRI suggests.
+Doctors from the Benha University School of Medicine in Egypt wrote in the European Journal of Rheumatology (3) of how depression may make knee pain significantly worse than it should be, at least significantly worse than an MRI suggests.

 In the research we cited above, the MRI suggested that the patient’s pain should be worse, in this research the MRI is suggesting that the patient’s pain should be less.
 The patients in the above study had worse MRI and less pain, the patients as we will see in this study, had “better” MRIs and more pain.
 This is, of course, the inherent problem of MRIs: they do not always tell the true story.